KeeganMyers/emacs-setup/README.md

 This setup removes the Colour-theme pack that comes with emacs-live and replaces it with theme-pack which uses the newer builtin theme management that comes with emacs 24.

-In addition to the default themes, cyberpunk, zenburn, and strange-deeper-blue are included.
+In addition to the default themes, Solarized themes, cyberpunk, zenburn, and strange-deeper-blue are included.
 Along with a large number of themes that have been converted from the old color-theme format.

+**__Solarized Dark is the default theme.__**

 C-Tags
 ===========